unixpickle/weakai/README.md

 Here are the weak AI demos I've implemented:

  * [minimax](minimax) - checkers AI that uses the minimax algorithm.
-This is an HTML+CSS+SVG+JavaScript application for Desktops&mdash;it does not support touch screens.
+This is an HTML+CSS+SVG+JavaScript application.
- * [neuralnets](neuralnets) - an implementation of basic neural networks with back-propagation.
+ * [neuralnets](neuralnets) - a Go implementation of basic neural networks and back-propagation.
 I wrote two tests for the neural net, the second of which demonstrates ANNs' ability to generalize what they've learned.